sheilarm23/rrcompendium/README.md

 > Rodriguez-Machado, S., Rodríguez-Cabrera, T.M., and Chakrabarty, P.
 > (2020). *The Truth is Revealed: Identity of the Fish Fry “Teti”
 > Fishery in Eastern Cuba*.
-Name of journal/book, Accessed 17 Oct 2020.
+Name of journal/book, Accessed 22 Nov 2020.
 > Online at
 > [https://doi.org/{DOI-to-compendium}](https://doi.org/%7BDOI-to-compendium%7D)